Skip to main content

 • New FAFSA Completion Toolkit: This resource center is designed to help students and families understand how to complete the New FAFSA, which went into effect in January 2024.

-• College Goal SC: Running from October through March annually, this program is hosted by high schools across the state and connect students with college financial aid personnel in one-on-one-settings for free help completing the FAFSA.
+• In-person College Goal SC Events: Running from October through March annually, this program is hosted by high schools across the state and connects students with college financial aid personnel in one-on-one-settings for free help completing the FAFSA.
+Ask your high school guidance counselor for specific dates or view our calendar of upcoming events.

 Button (4)